Do I need to pay additional buy-to-let stamp duty?

 I want to buy-to-let through a limited company

-Although there are several advantages to operating your buy-to-let business as a limited company, companies also have to pay the higher rates of stamp duty on additional properties.
-Therefore you won’t get around it that way.
+Although there are several advantages to operating your buy-to-let business as a limited company, companies also have to pay higher rates of stamp duty on additional properties.
+Therefore, you won’t get around it that way.

-You may be able to get a second home stamp duty refund if you’ve already bought the property but you’re intending to sell your current home, meaning you’ll only end up with one property.
+You may be able to get a second home stamp duty refund if you’ve already bought the property but intend to sell your current home, meaning you’ll only end up with one property.

 For this refund to apply, you’ll need to sell your original property within three years – to the day.
 If you sell even just one day after the three-year limit, you won’t be eligible.

-Having said that, there are exceptions if you couldn’t sell your home for reasons outside your control.
-The government website lists suggests that reasons could include Covid-19 restrictions and public authority actions that prevent the sale.
+There are exceptions if you can’t sell your home for reasons outside your control.
+The government website lists reasons that could include public authority actions that prevent the sale.

 If you found this article helpful you might also find our articles on consent to let mortgages and stamp duty on shares informative, too.